agenticone/dms-project/README.md

    - SSH: `vagrant ssh`.
    - Run `docker ps` (all services up).
    - Verify LDAP users: `docker compose exec openldap ldapsearch -x -H ldap://localhost:1389 -b "ou=users,dc=dms,dc=local" "(objectClass=inetOrgPerson)" uid cn`
-   - JBPM dashboard: `https://workflow.agenticone.in/business-central` (or your configured JBPM hostname).
+   - Access points: `https://dms.agenticone.in` (frontend), `https://workflow.agenticone.in/business-central` (jBPM), `https://sso.agenticone.in` (Keycloak).
    - Verification: Logs: `docker compose logs -f traefik`.
 Access Traefik dashboard: `https://demo.agenticone.in` (or your configured Traefik hostname).
    - Debug: If compose fails, check /vagrant/docker-compose.yml paths.
 Regenerate certs if SSL issues.
 Restart: `docker compose down && docker compose up -d`.

 5. **Access Services from Host**
-   - For production, ensure your DNS records for `demo.agenticone.in`, `sso.agenticone.in`, and `workflow.agenticone.in` point to the public IP of your server.
+   - For production, ensure your DNS records for `dms.agenticone.in`, `demo.agenticone.in`, `sso.agenticone.in`, and `workflow.agenticone.in` point to the public IP of your server.
    - For local testing, you can add these hostnames to your local hosts file (e.g., `C:\Windows\System32\drivers\etc\hosts`) pointing to the VM's IP.
-   - Verification: Browser: `https://workflow.agenticone.in/business-central`.
+   - Verification: Browser: `https://dms.agenticone.in`.
 The certificate should be valid from Let's Encrypt.
    - Debug: Firewall: Allow inbound on VM (ufw allow if enabled).
 Ensure Traefik labels correct.

 ### JBPM shows a 404 Error